0jump/personal-website/README.md

 I am not 100% sure what it does, but after being recommended so much especially after privilege-related posts such as when granting privileges to a user and creating users etc, I think that it is some sort of refresh for everything to take effect.

+# Certbot

+## Renewal

+Your cert will expire on `2019-05-31`.

+To obtain a new or tweaked version of this certificate in the future, simply run certbot again.
+To non-interactively renew *all* of your certificates, run `certbot renew`